 Another fantastic deep lodge for the Tambopata rainforest is the Heath River Wildlife Center, which is the only lodge on the Heath River that flows between the Madidi National Park and the Tambopata National Reserve.
-Enjoy spotting giant river otters, visit a large macaw clay lick you will observe from a floating hide, see the savannah ecosystem and macaw nesting sites, visit a tapir clay lick to see the largest land mammal in South America, and enjoy guided tours in the surrounding rainforest to find many different monkeys and colorful birds.
+Enjoy spotting giant river otters, see a large macaw clay lick from a floating hide, enjoy the savannah ecosystem and macaw nesting sites, visit a tapir clay lick to see the largest land mammal in South America, and enjoy guided tours in the surrounding rainforest.
+While here, spot many different monkeys and colorful birds.

 Manu National Park (Puerto Maldonado, Peru)